 MP: And what about dealing with the infamous Red Mist?

 MS: This is a challenge, we’ve all seen drivers express anger after a retirement or a decision that hasn’t gone their way.
 However, providing this isn’t carried over into actual aggressive behaviour on track and is limited to just expressing frustration, it can be healthy in allowing the driver to ‘let off steam’ or experience catharsis after an incident.
-This is an area where again it can be useful to have a set plan in place which emphasises long term goals and contingency plans, to remind the athlete of these in (or just after) the heat of the moment.
+This is an area where again it can be useful to have a set plan in place which emphasizes long term goals and contingency plans, to remind the athlete of these in (or just after) the heat of the moment.
 It’s an area where we must work closely with race engineers, who may be the first point of contact for a driver in these on-track situations.

 MP: How important is mindfulness?
 And visualization?